Leslie Wexner Says He’s ‘Embarrassed’ That Jeffrey Epstein Scammed Him For Millions

 Epstein eventually received powers over Wexner’s finances, philanthropy, and private life, including power of attorney, which allowed Epstein to hire people, buy and sell properties, sign checks, and borrow money on Wexner’s behalf.
 Although this power might seem excessive, Wexner claims that it was “common” in the context it was given.

-But Wexner discovered in 2007 that Epstein was misappropriating funds — shortly before he pleaded guilty to soliciting prostitution from a minor in 2008 and received a cushy 13-year jail sentence.
+However, Wexner discovered in 2007 that Epstein was misappropriating funds shortly before the financier pleaded guilty to soliciting prostitution from a minor in 2008 and received a 13-year jail sentence.

 “It was agreed that he should step back from the management of our personal finances,” Wexner wrote.
 “In that process, we discovered that he had misappropriated vast sums of money from me and my family.”